velmeshevlab/ALISTRA/README.md

 2) Displate nodes of the trajectory graph:
 > node_plot(cds)

-If the nodes are too dense to see, filter = T option can be used to skip non-terminal and non-branching nodes, and the node density can be set with the N. Larger N skips more nodes.
+If the nodes are too dense to see, filter = T option can be used to skip non-terminal and non-branching nodes, and the node density can be set with option N. Larger N skips more nodes.

 3) If necessary, connect nodes that you believe should be part of one branch based on biological assumptions, but were not joined by Monocle: